 This is evident when you take the parrot away from its habitat (and the things it protects) because its behavior often improves drastically.

-According to TDL Journals, it’s uncommon for a child to be aggressively bitten by a parrot because birds don’t see children as threatening or intimidating.
+According to TDL Journals, it’s uncommon for a child to be aggressively bitten by a parrot because they don’t see children as threatening or intimidating.

 Parrots grow scared, so animals aren’t always rational when fearful.
 Also, children don’t always understand the subtle intricacies of calm behavior and careful handling.